bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 The sender then constructs cTLS records as usual, but applies the following transformation before sending each record:

 1. Let `prefix` be the first 19 bytes of the record.
-2. Set `tweak = "client"` if sent by the client, or `"server"` if sent by the server.
+2. If the record is CTLSPlaintext, set `tweak = ""`.
-3. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
+3. If the record is CTLSCiphertext, let `tweak` be the 64-bit Sequence Number in network byte order.
-4. Replace `prefix` with `TSPRP-Encipher(key, tweak, prefix)`.
+4. Replace `prefix` with `TSPRP-Encipher(client/server_key, tweak, prefix)`.

 > OPEN ISSUE: How should we actually form the tweaks?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?